Ruben165/nRSA/README.md

-This is my attempt on making an RSA Implementation, but with a slight different approach.
-Instead of using only two prime numbers at the beginning, this algorithm can use up to five numbers.
+This is my attempt on making an RSA Implementation with Python, but with a slight different approach at the start.
+Instead of using only two prime numbers at the beginning, this algorithm (currently) can use up to five numbers.